 I release some of my frustration with these snails by pushing their tendency to invade to an extreme, imagining that the oyster drills have managed to travel through the water pipes into our home.
 One even finds its way onto the top of a candelabra.
 Hanging on the wall is a portion of a vintage advertisement of a clipper ship.
 The framed portion was selected for its depiction of the sea, which corresponds nicely with the green marble “tiles” throughout the bathroom and the peach "tiles" on the wall.
 The snail shells have been painted to match to color themes of the sculpture.

 The necklace segment tumbling out with the shells was designed using Murano glass, mother of pearl, freshwater pearls, and shells.
-Additional materials in the sculpture include dollhouse miniatures, porcelain, resin, plastic, metal, and paper.
-Inspired by Necklace SH 7.
+Additional materials include dollhouse miniatures, wood, resin, plastic, metal, and paper.

 Frame color: Black

 Size (in inches): 9.75 x 25.75 x 4